Eberhard Diepgen: Unified

-The move of the Bundestag and Federal Government to Berlin also fell into his second term of office.
-Interestingly, Berlin was among the states that voted in 1991 to keep the Bundesrat, in Bonn, despite the decision to move the Bundestag and most government agencies to Berlin; the Bundesrat was eventually moved to the new capital.
+The move of the Bundestag and Federal Government to Berlin also fell during his second term of office.
+Interestingly, Berlin was among the states that voted in 1991 to keep the Bundesrat in Bonn, despite the decision to move the Bundestag and most government agencies to Berlin; the Bundesrat was eventually moved to the new capital.
 Also in 1991, Diepgen ordered the removal of a 3.5-tonne sculpture of Lenin, wanting to rid the city of an icon of a "dictatorship where people were persecuted and murdered."

 In May 1996, Diepgen – together with the Federal Minister of Transport Matthias Wissmann and the Minister-President of Brandenburg Manfred Stolpe – committed to Schönefeld as the site for the new Berlin Brandenburg Airport on 28 May 1996.
 This so-called consensus decision was later affirmed by the respective state legislatures.

 In 1996, Diepgen also campaigned in favor of the ultimately unsuccessful referendum to unite Berlin and Brandenburg he had spearheaded with Stolpe.

 In 1999, news media first reported about a dispute between Diepgen and the U.S. Department of State over American demands for special security treatment for its new Berlin embassy not sought by other countries that had built embassies in the same area, including Britain and France.
 As a result, the construction of the embassy was delayed over several years by a dispute over how large a buffer zone it requires for security.

 Amid the revelations of the CDU donations scandal in early 2000, Diepgen opposed Angela Merkel as new chairwoman of the party.
 On 6 July 2000, Diepgen signed a treaty with Matheus Shikongo, the Mayor of Windhoek, on a twin city partnership between the two municipalities.
 In September 2000, Diepgen pardoned two former members of the East German Politburo, Günter Schabowski and Günther Kleiber, who were jailed for their role in East Germany's shoot-to-kill policy at the Berlin Wall.
 In June 2001, the Social Democrats withdrew from Diepgen's administration and tabled a motion of no-confidence in Diepgen, accusing him of mismanagement and corruption.
 Diepgen resigned, and Klaus Wowereit became acting mayor.
 Ahead of the 2002 federal elections, Diepgen resigned as chairman of the CDU in Berlin after having failed to secure the top position on the party's list for the elections.
 He was succeeded by Joachim Zeller.